 What happens after Phase 1 of the project?

 After Phase 1 is complete and the network is operational SWIFT will collect a small residual from the successful Internet Service Providers (ISPs).
-The residuals will be added to the Broadband Development Fund (BDF) along with sponsorship funds, more upper level government funding and membership fees.
-Periodically the board will use the BDF to continue to build out more infrastructure.
-The more organizations using SWIFT infrastructure, the greater the BDF will be – every SWIFT network user will effectively result in increased contributions to the BDF, which means future investments will be self-sustaining and accelerate broadband connections across the entire region.
+The residuals will be added to the Broadband Development Fund (BDF) along with sponsorship funds and more upper level government funding.
+Periodically the SWIFT Board of Directors will use the BDF to continue to build out more infrastructure.
+The more organizations using SWIFT infrastructure, the greater the BDF will be – every SWIFT network user will effectively result in increased contributions to the BDF, which means greater future investments in broadband connections across the entire region.

 Will SWIFT be funding fibre-to-the-door connections?